JeremyDataHub/sports-asymetry-biomechanics/README.md

 - ✅ Scientific rigor (method comparison, limitations discussion, reproducibility)

 **Code quality note:** These are research scripts (not production software).
-For deployment, they would require unit tests, error handling, and validation against reference systems.
+For deployment, they would require unit tests, error handling improvements, and validation against reference systems.

 ---